Table of Contents

 • Prepped in minutes.
 Open the cans, sprinkle the cake, and cut the butter.
 This intro probably took longer to read than this is to prep!

 • Thick, blueberry flavor.
-The pie filling is sweet and creamy, the perfect base, and a tasty complement to the buttery cake layer.
+The pie filling is sweet and creamy!
+The berries are a tasty complement to the buttery cake layer.

 • 2 (21-ounce) cans blueberry pie filling